 - 1.1 Baldock Way is a 400 metre long street linking Blinco Grove and Glebe Road (and bisecting Cavendish Avenue and Hills Avenue), the northern end of which is about 3km south of the city centre.
 The road is on an approximately north-south axis and the application site is the side garden to no. 16, the southern half of a semi-detached pair of houses on the west side of Baldock Way, just south of its junction with Hills Avenue.
 The plot has a 13.8 metre wide frontage and is 27.6 metres deep. - 1.2 To the south is a detached house, with a stepped gable with elements of slightly different heights and different depths, facing onto the road.
-It was one of four houses built at the same time, a little more than 25 years ago; each pair of houses has a garage to serve two properties, which project forward of the house, almost but not quite up to the highway boundary. - 1.3 The area is a residential street with a mix, primarily, of detached and semi detached houses.
+It was one of four houses built at the same time, a little more than 25 years ago; each pair of houses has a garage to serve two properties, which project forward of the house, almost but not quite up to the highway boundary. - 1.3 The area is a residential street with a mix, primarily, of detached and semi detached houses, but at the northern end of the street in Blinco Grove is the Morley Memorial school.
 The plots that the houses sit within are characterised by rectangular arrangements with gardens and parking to the front and a private gardens to the rear. - 1.4 The properties do not have any form of consistency with regard to the footprint of the buildings that occupy the site.
 The majority of the houses in the close vicinity are brick built with tiled roofs.